 Eastern Tent Caterpillar

-Hundreds of black, hairy eastern tent caterpillars (Malacosoma americanum) with a white stripe and blue dots along the length of the body are inhabitants of Gateway Recreation Area during the spring season.
+Hundreds of black, hairy eastern tent caterpillars (Malacosoma americanum) with a white stripe and blue dots along the length of their bodies are inhabitants of Gateway Recreation Area during the spring season.
 They favor wild black cherry trees, which can be found at most of the Gateway sites.

 During the winter, 100-300 eggs survive inside each black bulge encircling the twigs on the black cherry trees.
 The larvae develop inside the eggs, but do not hatch until the next spring.
-The eggs hatch concurrently with leaf budding and the larvae feed on the new leaves while spinning their notorious "tent", which is commonly mistaken for spider webs.
+The eggs hatch when the tree's leaves start budding and the larvae feed on the new leaves while spinning their notorious "tent", which is commonly mistaken for spider webs.
 The tent is used as a feeding area and a resting place for the caterpillars.
-They pupate inside the tent cocoon and emerge in the summer as moths to lay more eggs.
+They transform - or pupate-inside the tent cocoon and emerge in the summer as moths to lay more eggs.

-Keep in mind that you should take only photos and only leave foot prints at a national park.
+Keep in mind that you should take only photos and leave footprints at a national park.
 No living species are to be brought home.
 Releasing the caterpillar will allow it to mature into a moth and lay more eggs for hatching next spring.
-You can return to the same tree this winter to visit the newly laid eggs that are found in the small black bulges on twigs of the tree.
+You can return to the same tree this winter to visit the newly laid eggs that are found in the small black bulges on the twigs of the tree.